WATCH: Shahid-Mira’s Adorable Airport Look Pics Go Viral

 Mira was seen wearing a blue denim and paired it with a purple cardigan and brown shoes, The couple was seen walking hand-in-hand while exiting the airport’s departure terminal.

-Also Read: Actor couple return to Mumbai in style after attending Ambanis’ Italy bash
+Also Read: WATCH: Actor couple return to Mumbai in style after attending Ambanis’ Italy bash